Today’s Word Of Encouragement From Wayne:

-This new covenant, declared and explained to us in Hebrews, is the covenant that God spoke of in this text through Jeremiah.
-In fact, we clearly see in this text how seriously God Himself underscored His coming new covenant, by saying it is permanent, immovable and unbreakable, even as night and day are.
+This New Covenant, declared and explained to us in Hebrews, is the Covenant which God spoke of in this text through Jeremiah.
+In fact, we clearly see in this text how seriously God, Himself, underscored His coming New Covenant, by saying that it is permanent, immovable and unbreakable, even as night and day are.

-Once again we also see that our Abba Father’s new covenant, in which we presently live, through our indwelling new covenant Lord, Jesus Christ, is a direct fulfillment of God our Father’s Personal, tender, and loving promise to His servant David “to have a son reign on his throne” and to perpetuate a priesthood to Himself through “My ministers.”
+Once more we also see that our Abba Father’s New Covenant, in which we presently live through our indwelling New Covenant Lord, Jesus Christ, is a direct fulfillment of God our Father’s Personal, tender, and loving promise to His servant David, “to have a son reign on his throne” and to perpetuate a priesthood to Himself through “My ministers.”

 God has fulfilled His part of the promise.
-God has fulfilled His promised new covenant to David in the Person of Jesus Christ, a son of David (“Jesus, Son of David, have mercy on me” Luke 18:38) Who does presently and permanently reign upon his throne and Who also is our “priest forever” (Psalm 110:4).
+God has fulfilled His promised New Covenant to David in the Person of Jesus Christ, a son of David (“Jesus, Son of David, have mercy on me” Luke 18:38), Who does presently and permanently reign upon His throne as “Lord” and Who is also our “priest forever” (Psalm 110:1&4).

 So, let us fulfill our part of God’s promise.
 How?
-By simply, actually, and completely being God’s new covenant people today, recognizing and affirming our new covenant in the blood of our reigning King and High Priest, Jesus Christ, and stepping into our realtime priesthood, in God’s presence, before Him as “My ministers.”
+By simply, actually, and completely being God’s New Covenant people in this age, recognizing and affirming our New Covenant in the blood of our reigning King and High Priest, Jesus Christ, stepping into our realtime priesthood, in God’s presence, before Him as “My ministers.”